-We have created the X-Arcade™ Test Utility Program to test the buttons and directions on the X-Arcade™ (microswitches), proper connection to the PC, as well as verifying that it is ready for MAME™.
-Even if you are having a problem on a game console, this test will help determine if it is a problem with the controller vs. the console cable or controller itself.
-This program should be your first step to solving problems.
-Requires Java™.
+On all models of our controllers and cabinets in Mode 1 the controls act like a keyboard, each direction and button press corresponds to a keyboard key.
+We created the X-Arcade™ Test Utility Program to be the easiest way to diagnose if your buttons and joysticks (microswitches) are working properly.
+But it's also the simplest way to verify proper connection to the PC, as well as verifying that it is ready for MAME™.
+Even if you are having a problem on a game console, this test will help determine if it is a problem with the controller itself vs. a console X-Adapter or cable.
+This program should be your first step to diagnosing any problems.

 - IMPORTANT: The light on the X-Arcade™ signifies it is getting power, if the light is not lit on the X-Arcade™ it will not work! (click here to troubleshoot no light)

 - Be sure you are plugging into a USB port directly on the back of the PC (not in the front, not in a USB Hub, not with an extension cable, not in a box with a fox).

 - Make sure you don't have any software running that might be making inputs not work, such as macro programs like X-Hotkeys.

 - Run the test in MODE 1; move the switch on the back of the X-Arcade™ to Mode1 (pics - the position closest to the serial connector, or yellow wire on the switch itself), then push the button on the back of the X-Arcade™ twice (the light on the X-Arcade™ should turn off from the first push, and back on with the second).